-Article 14 Composition of the individual examination programme a.
+Article 15 Composition of the individual examination programme

+- a.
 All students compile an individual examination programme.
-The individual examination programme comprises the compulsory courses of the programme, the restricted optional courses and electives.
+The individual examination programme comprises the compulsory courses of the programme, the restricted optional courses and electives. - b.

-- b.
 The electives and the deviation from the study programme described must be approved by the Examining Board.
 This procedure is outlined in the Rules and Regulations. - c.
 The individual examination programme may cover more credits than the legally required study load of the programme. - d.
 Courses taken by students within the framework of the honours programme are not part of the individual examination programme. - e.
-The individual examination programme shall not contain courses especially intended to be part of a master's programme, e.g. the Wageningen University MSc-thesis, the Wageningen University MSc-internship and Wageningen University courses with a course code of which the first number is a 6 (modules which are part of an Academic Master Cluster).
+The individual examination programme shall not contain courses especially intended to be part of a master's programme, e.g. the Wageningen University MSc-thesis, the Wageningen University MSc-internship, Wageningen University courses with a course code of which the first number is a 6 (modules which are part of an Academic Master Cluster) and Wageningen University courses with course code of which the first number is a 4 (Advanced Master courses).

-Article 15 Courses from outside Wageningen University or Breda University of Applied Sciences in the individual examination programme
+Article 16 Courses from outside Wageningen University or Breda University of Applied Sciences in the individual examination programme

 - a.
 Courses provided by other institutes of higher education, either in the Netherlands or abroad, can only be included in the individual examination programme with the prior permission of the Examining Board.
 This procedure is outlined in the Rules and Regulations. - b.
-The Examining Board will decide on a course grade conversion after determination of grading standards which are determined in the Rules and Regulations, as described in the procedural document.
+Conversion of credits obtained is carried out in line with European guidelines.
+Should a system deviate from European guidelines, the Examining Board will decide on the conversion of the number of credits obtained, based on the information available to them.
+The procedure is described in the conversion document and can be found at the website of the Examining Boards.
+For more information, students can contact the relevant examining board before they go abroad.

-Article 16 Extra courses
+Article 17 Extra courses